deepset-ai/haystack-website/src/pages/docs/versions/master/latest/site/en/api/api/reader.md

 - `model_name_or_path`: Directory of a saved model or the name of a public model e.g. 'bert-base-cased', 'deepset/bert-base-cased-squad2', 'deepset/bert-base-cased-squad2', 'distilbert-base-uncased-distilled-squad'.
 See https://huggingface.co/models for full list of available models.
+- `model_version`: The version of model to use from the HuggingFace model hub.
+Can be tag name, branch name, or commit hash.
 - `context_window_size`: The size, in characters, of the window around the answer span that is used when displaying the context around the answer.
 - `batch_size`: Number of samples the model receives in one batch for inference.
                    Memory consumption is much lower in inference mode.
 Recommendation: Increase the batch size to a value so only a single batch is used.
 - `use_gpu`: Whether to use GPU (if available)
 - `no_ans_boost`: How much the no_answer logit is boosted/increased.
 If set to 0 (default), the no_answer logit is not changed.
 If a negative number, there is a lower chance of "no_answer" being predicted.
 If a positive number, there is an increased chance of "no_answer"
 - `return_no_answer`: Whether to include no_answer predictions in the results.
+- `top_k`: The maximum number of answers to return
 - `top_k_per_candidate`: How many answers to extract for each candidate doc that is coming from the retriever (might be a long text).
 Note that this is not the number of "final answers" you will receive (see `top_k` in FARMReader.predict() or Finder.get_answers() for that)